 This day is a focused creative event for your team member to be an artist for the day — exploring thinking, planning and conceptualizing through visual arts.
 Great opportunity to expand communication, connect and build explorative teams!
 Individual and group sessions.
 Increase your creative problem-solving skills with exercises you can use again and again.
 Change work and behavior patterns to inspire new thinking and new ways of working.

 Break through creative blocks and generate new ideas by embracing a creative mindset.

-Create cultural conditions that help others feel comfortable trying new things and learning from mistakes.
+Create cultural conditions that help others feel comfortable trying new things and learning through collaboration.

 Michelle will work directly with you and your team to determine direction and desired outcomes – and then spend focused time with your individual or team- you can arrange multiple member days and culminate with a full team experience!
 Fantastic art exploration sessions for the team, Board or Committee members!

 Using art practices explore creative ways to present to or hear vital information from your team and inspire participants to work collaboratively!
 Get out of the box and into a creative flow to engage and find creative communication and strategy confidence building to your teams.
 Michelle can build customised tools for strategic planning or training to suit the organization’s needs.
 In consultation with Loughery or one of her team members, your event format and artwork(s) will be selected that have the ability to convey what you need to say, inspire or hear.

 Our event formula recognizes individuality, promotes participant interaction, process negotiations and collaboration.
 It reiterates the idea that while your team members are individuals they are contributing to the whole event.